PenguinDaBozo/VSDIATgrind/DAY 2.md

 <img width="510" height="142" alt="image" src="https://github.com/user-attachments/assets/8bed4482-109f-4ca8-8a29-94d254b3ade2" />

-the 4 yellow lines will now behave like outputs for block 1 and inputs for block 2 the blocks will be implemented separately and the advantage of this is resuability.
+*The 4 yellow lines will now behave like outputs for block 1 and inputs for block 2.*

+The blocks will be implemented separately and the advantage of this is resuability.

 <img width="472" height="152" alt="image" src="https://github.com/user-attachments/assets/cb9b268d-ad6b-4a50-ae22-5c9e64f0a7e9" />

-There are also other IP's availble like memory, clock-gating cell, comparator, mux...
+There are also other IP's available like memory, clock-gating cell, comparator, mux...

-These cells will only be implemented once and can be reused.

-automated placement and routing tools will plae the remaining logical cells in the design onto the chip once these cells are placed onto a floorplan, theya re fixed and not touched by automated placement and routing tools
+These pre-placed cells will only be implemented once and can be reused.
+Then, automated placement and routing tools will place the remaining logical cells in the design onto the chip.
+Once these cells are placed onto a floorplan, they are fixed and not touched by automated placement and routing tools.

 ### 14 - De-coupling capacitors
 ### 15 - Power planning